VishwaniBodapatla/coinbase-kafka-spark-cassandra-pipeline/README.md

 This project implements a **real-time cryptocurrency data pipeline** using **Airflow, Kafka, Spark Streaming, and Cassandra**.
 It streams live trades from **CoinBase**, processes them in real time, and stores enriched results for further analysis.
+All components run in Docker containers for easy deployment and reproducibility.

 ---